numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

   convert this to ``float64 + float64``.

 * ``wrap_outputs(Tuple[DType]: input_descr) -> Tuple[DType]`` replacing the
-  resolved descriptors with with the desired actual loop descriptors.
+  resolved descriptors with the desired actual loop descriptors.
   The original ``resolve_descriptors`` function will be called between these two calls, so that the output descriptors may not be set in the first call.
   In the above example it will use the ``float64`` as returned (which might